-Impotence can lead to other ...more symptoms »
+Impotence can lead to other secondary symptoms that may include feelings ...more symptoms »

 Although impotence is more common in older and elderly men, it should not be considered a normal part of aging.
 Impotence can often be treated successfully in men of all ages.

 The first step in treating the development of impotence is prevention early in life.
-Prevention measures include getting regular medical care so that diseases that can cause impotence, such as ...more treatments »
+Prevention measures include getting regular medical care so that diseases that can cause ...more treatments »

 Symptoms of Impotence